-Reflecting pool gathers, analyses and compiles 3 these answers and grades, into a map which shows how the class, as a unit, answered each of these questions.
+Reflecting Pool gathers, analyses and compiles 3 these answers and grades, into a map which shows how the class, as a unit, answered each of these questions.

 Answers, represented as small pointers, are positioned according to their similarity: two similar answers are shown close to each other, and vice versa.
 By looking at the map, instructors can therefore identify if a consensus or a dispute existed among the students, and judge, after reviewing a few select answers, whether the underlying concepts were properly assimilated 4.
-This requires just a few minutes, and do not rely on long examination and correction sessions.
+This requires just a few minutes, and does not rely on long examination and correction sessions.

-From there, any misunderstood concept could be re-explained, in more detail, using the gathered data, in dedicated lectures.
+From there, any misunderstood concept could be re-explained in more detail, using the gathered data, in dedicated lectures.

-Reflecting pool encourages, by design, students to think critically to learn new concepts, and build understanding.
+Reflecting Pool encourages, by design, students to think critically to learn new concepts, and build understanding.